apache/trafficcontrol/traffic_ops/experimental/auth/README.md

-A simple authentication server written in go that authenticates user agains the `tm_user` table and returns a jwt representing the user, incl. its API access capabilities, derived from the user's role.
+A simple authentication server written in go that authenticates user against the `tm_user` table and returns a jwt access token representing the user, incl. its API access capabilities, derived from the user's role.

+Note that the authentication server is designed to work in conjunction with the "webfront" server, that acts as an API GW.
+Once you obtain an access token from the auth service you can use it with "webfront" to authenticate your API calls.
+See [here](../webfront/README.md) for webfront documentation.

 #### Legacy TO support